The 12 Best Oceanfront Hotels and Resorts in the U.S.

 Aulani has a private stretch of beach roped-off that's reserved for guests only.
 After an action-packed day of paddle boarding, boogie boarding, and snorkeling at Rainbow Reef, attend one of the resort's famous on-site luaus, complete with spectacular dancing and a sumptuous Hawaiian feast.

-RELATED: The 10 Best National Parks That Need to Be on Your Bucket List.
+READ THIS NEXT: The 12 Best National Parks That Need to Be on Your Bucket List.

 Looking for a place to unwind and forget about all the daily stressors of life?
 Treat yourself to a stay at this luxe resort, which is perched on top of a seaside bluff just north of San Diego, right along one of California's most stunning stretches of coastline.